 - Reheat your air-fried brussel sprouts in the air fryer at 400˚F, just until heated through.

-- 1 pound Brussels Sprouts ends trimmed, outer leaves removed, and cut in half, lengthwise
+- 1 pound brussel sprouts, ends trimmed, outer leaves removed, and cut in half, lengthwise

 - 1 tablespoon olive oil

-- In a large bowl combine prepared Brussel sprouts, olive oil, garlic powder, salt, and pepper; stir until thoroughly incorporated.
+- In a large bowl, combine halved brussel sprouts, olive oil, garlic powder, salt, and pepper; stir until thoroughly incorporated.

-- Transfer Brussel sprouts to the air fryer’s basket and cook for 6 minutes at 400˚F.
+- Transfer the brussel sprouts to the air fryer’s basket and cook for 6 minutes at 400˚F.